 Have you ever wondered how rovers could safely explore the surface of a planet?
 Mission Control’s contract with the Canadian Space Agency aims to address just that.

-The end goal of ASAS would be to detect unknown hazards such as soft soil that could immobilize a planetary rover and compromise its mission.
-Operating in real time, the technology developed by Mission Control would increase the navigation autonomy of rovers in challenging terrain and improve their speed.
-The ultimate objective of this project is to successfully deploy the technology on future planetary exploration missions, all the while keeping our strategy of generating commercial opportunities for terrestrial spinoff technologies.
+The end goal of ASAS is to detect unknown hazards such as soft soil that could immobilize a planetary rover and compromise its mission.
+Operating in real time, the technology developed by Mission Control aims to increase the navigation autonomy of rovers in challenging terrain and improve their speed.
+The ultimate objective of this project is to successfully deploy the technology on future planetary exploration missions, all the while executing our strategy of generating commercial opportunities for terrestrial spinoff technologies.